VirusPilot/ogn-pi34/README.md

 git clone https://github.com/VirusPilot/ogn-pi34.git
 ./ogn-pi34/install-pi34-ogn2dump1090.sh
 ```
+crosscheck (after the reboot):
+- e.g. http://raspberrypi:8082 for monitoring the RTLSDR OGN RF processor status page
+- e.g. http://raspberrypi:8083 for monitoring the RTLSDR OGN demodulator and decoder status page
+- e.g. http://raspberrypi/tar1090 for monitoring OGN and ADS-B traffic on the unified map
 ## steps to manually upgrade legacy platforms
 `ogn-rf` and `ogn-decode` need to be replaced, here are the required steps:
 - `mkdir temp`